alexcrea/CustomAnvil/README.md

 # Custom Anvil

-**Custom Anvil** is a plugin that allows server administrators to customise every aspect of the anvil's mechanics.
+**Custom Anvil** is a plugin that allows server administrators to customize every aspect of the anvil's mechanics.
 It is expected to work on 1.18 to 1.21 minecraft servers running spigot or paper.
-(the plugin support of 1.16.5 to 1.17.1 is experimental an may encounter issues)
+(the plugin support of 1.16.5 to 1.17.1 is experimental and may encounter issues)

 **Custom Anvil** was previously named **Unsafe Enchants+**.
 It was renamed because it now affects every anvil aspect and not only unsafe enchants\